johnae/spook/README.md

 spook --setup
 ```

-That just creates $HOME/.spook/notifiers and places a default notifier in there.
+That just creates $HOME/.spook/notifiers/default/terminal_notifier.moon in there.
 It's useful to keep that one
 there even when you create your own notifiers.
 It provides meaningful terminal output even though you might also
 want say OS X notifications, growl notifications or some other type of notifier (like a tmux notifier or ubuntu notifier).
+Generally it's probably good to leave that "default" directory alone.
+For your own notifiers, just create directories
+under $HOME/.spook/notifiers and place your notifiers there.
+Any notifiers from any subdirs will automatically load.

 ### The Spookfile